oracle/tribuo/docs/Roadmap.md

 this feature yet, but we're in need of it for some internal work.
 - KMeans & Nearest Neighbour share very little code, but are conceptually very similar.
 We'd like to refactor out the shared code (while maintaining serialization compatibility).
-- Allow `DatasetView` to regenerate it's feature and output domains.
+- Allow `DatasetView` to regenerate its feature and output domains.
 Currently all views of a dataset share the same immutable feature domain, but in some cases this can leak information from test time to train (e.g., when using the unselected data as an out of bag sample).
 - Fix batch prediction methods so they don't throw `IllegalArgumentException` in the middle of a batch,